aicubeKruz/aicube-embedding2embedding/README.md

 - Commercial products or services
 - Revenue-generating activities

-For commercial licensing, contact: contact@aicube.technology
+For commercial licensing, contact: contact@aicube.ca

 See [LICENSE](LICENSE) file for full terms.